MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-build-api-clients-from-swagger-for-app-integration.md

 1. Choose the language for the client.
 The client library is generated.

 ![Swagger Generate Client Library](./media/how-to-build-api-clients-from-swagger-for-app-integration/swaggerIO-generateClient.png)

+### Option 3.
+Build using httr package in R

+You can also build a client library directly in R using the httr package.
+Like option 2, this option does not require you to install a Swagger code generator on your machine.
+This is very convenient when you want to publish a web service and immediately generate a client library from the resulting Swagger file.
+Learn more in [this blog post](https://blogs.msdn.microsoft.com/rserver/2017/07/20/using-r-to-generate-api-client-from-swagger/).
 <a name="authentication"></a>

 ## Add Authentication Workflow Logic